This post is about teacher bias. It’s also about foxes, dogs and Self Organized Learning Environments (SOLEs).

 In SOLEs, any teacher input, no matter how well-intentioned, is dissuaded.
 Educators must have faith that the students’ instinct to learn will instigate the self-organizing phenomenon that is social learning.
 SOLEs are the epitome of student-centered education.

 I have been using SOLEs to teach English in Japan since 2016.
 Currently, I am teaching/facilitating an online SOLE/English course at the Nagoya University of Art and Design.
-The students, shrugging off status quo bias, have welcomed the unorthodox approach, and they usually prepare and deliver superb English presentations.
+My students, shrugging off the status quo bias that comes with the rigid Japanese education system that produced them, have welcomed the unorthodox approach: and they usually prepare and deliver superb English presentations.

 Recently, I gave my class a Big Question about Balyaev’s domestication research: “What are the most important lessons of the Farm Fox Experiment?”
 Have you heard of the Farm Fox Experiment?
 It’s an extraordinary scientific endeavor that Soviet zoologist Dmitri Balyaev initiated in 1959.
 He wanted to know more about the domestication process that turned wolves into man’s best friends.
 He started with some wild silver foxes, and began breeding them.
 He selected friendlier ones for reproduction.
 After just a few generations, the foxes he was producing were tame.